-Due to the high temperatures, the reactor shut down in an attempt to relieve the pressure in the Definition of the pilot-operated relief valve.
+Due to the high temperatures, the reactor shut down in an attempt to relieve the pressure in the pilot-operated relief valve.
 After the pressure fell, it should have been closed after 10 seconds but failed and began to leak reactor coolant water to the reactor coolant drain tank.
 Next, the cooling water drained out of the broken pressure valve, and the emergency cooling pumps automatically went into operation.

 The emergency cooling pumps would have stopped a larger crisis, but the nuclear power plant workers lacked the training for such an event and made the disaster worse.
-The Three Mile Island incident may have been avoided if the quality was taken seriously by developing controls that provided better safety controls.
+The Three Mile Island incident may have been avoided if the quality had been taken seriously by developing controls that provided better safety controls.